 The most direct way to increase the power of a sync pair is by increasing its level.
 A sync pair won't learn new moves by leveling up (like Pokémon do in Pokémon RPGs), but the stat increases they gain each time they level up are crucial.
 Participating sync pairs gain XP each time you clear a battle, but a faster way to increase your sync pair's level is by using items.

 Similar to the other items, there are items awarded by courses and supercourses that increase your sync pairs' XP.
-Very Hard level-up courses and Hard and Very Hard level-up supercourses reward the incredible 3★ Level-Up Manual, which increases a sync pair's XP by a whopping 5,000.
+Many level-up courses and events, as well as Hard and Very Hard level-up supercourses, reward the incredible 3★ Level-Up Manual, which increases a sync pair's XP by a whopping 5,000.
 Since you'll eventually be able to get these items pretty easily, it's important not to be stingy with your level-up manuals early in the game.
 Instead, use them to level up your units so that you can earn more items more easily.

 Unlocking Sync Pair Level Caps